Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### I have a feature request for one of the projects {#feature-request}

-First, put your idea out the folks in Charcoal HQ.
+First, put your idea out to the folks in Charcoal HQ (CHQ).
 If there seems to be a general consensus that it sounds like a good idea, make an issue on the appropriate GitHub repository.
 That way it's easier to track and discuss, and we won't forget about it.
 </section>
 <section>

 ### I'd like to contact the SmokeDetector maintainers {#smokey-maintainers}

-Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, Andy, tripleee and iBug.
+Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, Andy, tripleee, iBug, and Makyen.
 </section>
 <section>